Banshee (roller coaster): Characteristics

 Banshee stands 167 ft tall and features a first drop of 150 ft.
 With a length of 4124 ft, the ride became the longest inverted roller coaster in the world when it opened in 2014.
 The ride includes seven inversions: two vertical loops, a dive loop, a zero-g roll, a pretzel knot, and an inline twist.
 It is also tied with Montu at Busch Gardens Tampa for achieving the most inversions on any inverted coaster.
-The first vertical loop wraps around the lift hill, an element that can be found on two other Bolliger & Mabillard roller coasters, which are The Riddler's Revenge at Six Flags Magic Mountain and Kumba at Busch Gardens Tampa.
+The first vertical loop wraps around the lift hill, an element that can be found on two other Bolliger & Mabillard roller coasters, The Riddler's Revenge at Six Flags Magic Mountain and Kumba at Busch Gardens Tampa.
 Riders experience speeds of up to 68 mph on the ride, which lasts two minutes and forty seconds.
 Due to the terrain underneath Banshee, the highest point of the lift hill is 208 ft above the lowest point of the ride, which is at the bottom of the pretzel knot.
 As a result, Banshee reaches its maximum speed approximately halfway through the layout, rather than after the first drop, as is the case with most roller coasters.